willstepp/writings/joseph-the-son/jts.md

 “Why hello there, do you remember me?”

-“You are the church lady,” Lizzie exclaimed, “I missed you.”
+“You are the church lady,” Lizzie exclaimed, “I missed you!”

 And then Lizzie ran up and hugged her around the knees.
 Everyone laughed.
 Joseph said nothing.

 “Well, dears,” Margaret said, “I wanted to come by today to pay my respects.
-Your grandfather is in Heaven now, with Jesus.
-Please don’t be sad because one day we will all be reunited.”
+Your grandfather is in Heaven now, with Jesus and the angels.
+Please don’t be sad because one day we will all be reunited.
+You believe that don’t you?”

+The children both nodded yes.

 “Take care of your mother, Joseph,” she directed her speech at him directly, “You are the man of the house now.
 Do not take that responsibility lightly.”